 - 1. Obtain a WISE (\.wise) file from a RiverWare model developer. - 2.
-Obtain a RiverWISE license file from the RiverWare model developer.
-The model developer will communicate with CADSWES to facilitate the license.
+Obtain a RiverWISE license file via the RiverWare model developer.
+The model developer communicates with CADSWES to facilitate stakeholder licenses.
+The developer will provide CADSWES with the name, organization, and email of each stakeholder.
+Then CADSWES will communicate with the stakeholders to obtain machine information and provide the license.
 See instructions at the following location.